na-na-hi/renget/archive/CharacterProvider-GPT-UPB-1.md

 > \- "I want the amount of semen to be exaggerated and excessive during orgasms."
 [...]
 ETC.
 GPT will include the kinks you want in its replies.
-If you are tired from genericl output this is a good way to spice things up.
+If you are tired from generic output this is a good way to spice things up.
 Some requests work but some don't.
 #####
 - - -
 ##### Glossary (NSFW)